polterguy/phosphorusfive/plugins/extras/p5.security/README.md

 ```

 If you evaluate tha above Hyperlambda, then both *[some-data]* and *[some-complex-data]* will be associated with the _"john-doe"_ user, as settings.
 To
-retrieve the settings for the currently logged in user, you can use the *[user-settings]* Active Event.
+retrieve the settings for the currently logged in user, you can use the *[get-my-user-settings]* Active Event.
 The user's settings are a convenient place to
-store small pieces of user related data, which are unique to each user in your system.
+store small pieces of user related data, which are unique to each user in your system, such as name, email address, twitter handler, etc.

 You can also change your currently logged in user's settings, with the following code.